Plus Winter Wonderland Lapland activity holidays for non-skiers

 A Winter Wonderland

 Finnish Lapland is located up above the Arctic Circle in the far north of Finland.
 The region is bordered by Sweden to the west, Norway to the north and Russia to the east.
-There are around 35 ski areas in Finnish Lapland, but typically they don’t have huge vertical drops, and only a handful merit reputations as destination resorts.
+There are around 35 ski areas in Finland, but typically they don’t have huge vertical drops, and only a handful merit reputations as destination resorts.
 These include Levi, Ylläs, Pyhä and Saariselkä.
 But there’s so much else to see and do that a typical Lapland holiday will incorporate not only downhill and cross-country, but husky-sledding, reindeer safaris and reindeer racing, and snowmobile safaris.

 Most skiers, particularly beginners and intermediates, will be enchanted by the slopes beyond the Arctic Circle in Finnish Lapland - one of Europe’s few remaining wilderness areas.
-And Finland’s famous “Santa Claus” village is close to the airport at Rovaniemi, so tourists flock here just to see him even if they don’t ski.
 Because the skiing in Lapland is not particularly high altitude and rarely crowded, it is easy to learn to ski here.
 English is spoken at almost all the ski schools.
 Most transfer journeys are short - often less than half an hour from airport to ski centre.

-The ski areas regularly have good snow conditions till late in the season – in March and even at the beginning of April.
+The ski areas regularly have good snow conditions till late in the season – until the end of April.

 Levi – the “official ski resort of Santa Claus” - and its neighbour Ylläs, 50 minutes away, are Finland’s biggest resorts.
 Levi is the closest Finland has to an Alpine resort: a bustling little town, with interesting and surprisingly extensive skiing: 65 miles of slopes served by 26 lifts.